There are multiple ways to view your project’s progress in WordPress, including several different types of lists and charts.

 One of the most popular project displays is a Gantt chart.

 A Gantt chart is a great option for getting a high-level overview of a project.
 It provides you with a clear picture of the lengths of activities and when they overlap.
+Gantt charts are useful in many project management approaches, including the WBS system for projects.

 This image below shows a Gantt chart created with the Project Timeline extension for WordPress.
 On the left of the chart is a list of the activities and along the top is a time scale.
 Each milestone and task has the start date, the end date, and the completion percentage.